-Your mental functions are affected and judgment is the first to go.
-This means that your ability to reason and caution are quickly reduced when you drink.
+Your mental functions are affected, and your judgment is the first to go.
+This means that your ability to reason and use logic is quickly reduced when you drink.

 Remember, it doesn’t take much.
 Even small amounts of alcohol cloud your judgment.

-When drinking you are easily confused and not able to respond to emergency situations or to comprehend the meaning of simple signals.
+When drinking you are easily distracted and may not be able to respond properly to emergency situations or to comprehend the meaning of simple signals and road signs.

-The ability to see and hear clearly is severely impaired.
-Your peripheral vision goes away, resulting in tunnel vision.
-Your ability to depth perception is affected.
-It gets harder to judge distances and speed of other vehicles.
+Your peripheral vision fades, resulting in tunnel vision.
+Your ability to depth perception is degraded.
+It gets harder to judge distances, speed, and movements of other vehicles.

 Remember, among many other things, alcohol affects: